lee2sman/nosebook/_posts/2020-05-03-juntos-assemblies-academies.md

 I'm excited about this model for other alternative education learning communities built around spaces.
 I participated as a guest speaker in the Digital Matterealities assembly to speak about my project [Messlife](http://mess.life) and other examples of web-based creative communities as extensions or new forms of physical artist-organized spaces.
 The assemblies meet weekly online via zoom at this time and also use a slack group.
 And I think this learning community model can work well now online under Covid-19.

+Overall, the Assemblies model at NAVEL is young and I'll be looking forward to seeing how it grows.

 One question I have for this model is if it can become even more non-hierarchical?
 Rather than a single facilitator, can a group come together and divide up responsibilities so that they can all share in the production of the learning community equally?
 This would excite me and be the ideal form of learning community I'd love to be part of.

-The Assemblies model at NAVEL is young and I'll be looking forward to seeing how it grows.
+One way this could work is with rotating leadership, where each week a different member or small group facilitates.
+This is the method of convening of some programs at the artist-run space Flux Factory for example.
+If this method was selected it is important to state this up front and get buy-in as the group is meeting each other and forming so that all would be on the same page with the community structure and not fall into the [tyranny of structurelessness](https://en.wikipedia.org/wiki/The_Tyranny_of_Structurelessness).
+Come to think of it, I'm thinking this would make a good future post to write about exapmples of non-hierarchically-organized egalitarian creative art organizations.

 ### Babycastles Academy